ds4ling/programming_assignments/README.md

 ### Q<sub>1</sub>: Enjoyment as a function of class (10 points)

-Recall that this research questions aims to assess whether there is a difference in enjoyment ratings between the 2023 class and the 2025 class.
+Recall that this research question aims to assess whether there is a difference in enjoyment ratings between the 2023 class and the 2025 class.
 If you choose this question, you must do the following: